cos495/cos495.github.io/about.md

 You can ask and answer questions on the [Piazza site](https://piazza.com/princeton/spring2017/cos495/home).
 Piazza activity counts as class participation and can enhance your grade.

 ### Homework assignments
 Homework assignments will be due on Mondays, and should be submitted at the [Blackboard site](https://blackboard.princeton.edu/webapps/blackboard/execute/announcement?method=search&context=course&course_id=_3632370_1&handle=cp_announcements&mode=cpview).
 The programming component should be submitted as a Jupyter notebook, either Julia or Python.
-Please submit (i) the notebook as a .ipynb file, and (ii) a HTML export of the notebook clearly showing all answers and plots.
+Please submit (i) the Python or Julia notebook file, and (ii) a HTML export of the notebook clearly showing all answers and plots/visualizations.

 ### Other links
 - [Princeton registrar](https://registrar.princeton.edu/course-offerings/course_details.xml?courseid=002084&term=1174)